dlemon/mongoose-gm/README.md

 Kitten.find({}, function(err,docs) {
     //since mongoose middle ware does not allow post manipulation you need to load your
-    //attachments explicitly after a save or query!
+    //attachments explicitly after a save or query.
     docs.forEach(function(doc) {
         doc.loadAttachments().done();
     });